Felipe8581/GamingTweaks/README.md

 **Note:** Installing them in MBR or GPT might give you different feels ingame.
 Experiment between those two options<br/>
 DWM (Desktop Window Manager) is prooved to be bad in every scenario, you should remove it in any win version. <br/>
-Windows 7 is by far the best for performance, but you can wisely pick, experiment and tweak newer versions as well.<br/>
+Windows 7 is by far the best for gaming, but you can wisely pick, experiment and tweak newer versions as well.<br/>
+Update: 2004 version is becaming a good one tough, and works with Melody Ultra Tweaks

 ## Windows Timers